JupiterOne/graph-google-cloud/README.md

 #### Installing dependencies

-From the root of this project, run `npm install` to install dependencies.
+change From the root of this project, run `npm install` to install dependencies.
 If you have `yarn` installed, you can install dependencies by running `yarn`.

 #### Loading credentials